Pedroltz/rdp-session-manager/CLI.md

 ## Installation

-### Via Package (.deb)

-When installed via Debian package, the CLI is automatically available system-wide:
+When installed via the Debian package, the CLI is automatically available system-wide:

 ```bash
 # After installing the .deb package